 We believe healthy eyes are one of the most important things in life.
-Therefore we offer various clinic days to help fit YOUR schedule!
-We work under the NHS scheme which enables those over 60, diabetes sufferers, those who have a history of glaucoma and people who are on a tax credit or income support to have an eye test for FREE.
+Therefore we offer an array of eye test appointments to help fit YOUR schedule!
+We are NHS registered hence everyone over the age of 60, diabetes sufferers, individuals with a direct family history of glaucoma and people who claim qualifying benefits to receive an eye examination for FREE.

-Having an eye test won’t just tell you if you need new glasses or a change of prescription, it’s also an important eye health check.
-It can spot many general health problems and early signs of eye conditions before you’re aware of any symptoms – many of which can be treated if found early enough.
+Having an eye test can spot many general health problems and early signs of eye conditions before you’re aware of any symptoms – many of which can be treated if found early enough.

-Age-related macular degeneration affects the vision you use when you’re looking directly at something, for example when you’re reading, looking at photos or watching television.
-AMD may make this central vision distorted or blurry and, over a period of time, it may cause a blank patch in the centre of your vision.
+Age-related macular degeneration affects your central vision for example when you’re reading, looking at photos or watching television.
+Age-related macular degeneration (AMD) may make this central vision distorted or blurry and, over a period of time, it may cause a blank patch in the centre of your vision.

 A cataract is a clouding of the eye’s natural lens, which lies behind the iris and the pupil.